Strategic Human Capital Insights

 • Need for the greater importance of human capital to drive innovation, productivity, and lead change

-While product and processes can define quality assurance on paper, it is the people who are involved with and in charge of these processes that will make or break a dynamic, change-oriented quality assurance function.
+While products and processes can define quality assurance on paper, the people involved with and in charge of these processes will make or break a dynamic, change-oriented quality assurance function.

 Three Quality Assurance Challenges: